vanilla-extracts/.files/README.md

 ## Old Configs
 These are old configs that I keep around in the git repo but don't use anymore.
+To see the old config go to the other branch, the branch `current` only shows the current setup.

 - WMs:
   - Hyprland ([hypr/hyprland.conf](hypr/hyprland.conf))